Table of Contents

 “Because 17% of our orders are shipped to New York, we are moving next into ShipBob’s Northeast fulfillment center.
 This will help reduce the shipping zones, and, as a result, our average time in transit and shipping cost.”

 Steve Staffan, founder and CEO of Brummell

 7. Switch to a 3PL

-Rather than keep this part of the supply chain in-house and invest in a warehouse themselves, many businesses partner with a 3PL that has multiple warehouses.
+Rather than keep this part of the supply chain in-house and invest in a warehouse themselves (as well as a logistics director to run it), many businesses partner with a 3PL that has multiple warehouses.
 This eliminates logistics costs such as rent, equipment, and labor.

 3PLs keep logistics costs in check

 3PLs are logistics companies that are specialize in inventory storage, packaging, and shipping.
 Of course 3PLs charge fulfillment costs, but it is often overall more cost-effective to leverage their scale and resources rather than attempt to do it yourself.

 Here are a few key ways 3PLs like ShipBob reduce logistics costs.